nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 Programming the sample
 ======================

-When you connect the nRF9160 development kit to your computer, you must first make sure that the :ref:`secure_boot` sample is programmed:
+When you connect the nRF9160 DK board to your computer, you must first make sure that the :ref:`secure_boot` sample is programmed:

 1. Put the **SW5** switch (marked debug/prog) in the **NRF91** position to program the main controller.
 #.
 Build the :ref:`secure_boot` sample and program it.